Understanding Childhood Emotional Neglect

 Medically reviewed by Elizabeth Erban, LMFT, IMH-E

-Children are extremely fragile during their early years, not in the physical sense, but in the emotional sense.
-They require specific care, love, support and nurturing to grow up healthy and happy.
+Children are extremely fragile during their early years, both physically and emotionally.
+Parents must provide specific care, love, support, and nurturing during their child’s development for them to grow up healthy and happy

-The way that they are treated during this period of their lives is going to affect them in different ways and childhood emotional neglect is one that can greatly increase their struggle in life.
-The problem is, not all parents even realize that they are emotionally neglecting their children.
+The way that children are treated during this period of their lives is going to affect them in different ways.
+For example, childhood emotional neglect can become an adverse childhood experience that may greatly increase their mental health and struggles in adult life.
+The problem is, not all parents even realize that they are emotionally neglecting their children or not tending to their child’s emotional needs.

 The important thing to note is that not all parents who emotionally neglect their child are doing so intentionally.
 We've probably all heard someone in an older generation talk about how letting children struggle along on their own 'builds character' or that they need to 'man up.'
 But as we're now learning, leaving a child to fend for themselves can stunt their emotional growth.

-Yes, children need to learn how to take care of themselves, how to solve problems and how to overcome setbacks, but to do any of those things, they first need to develop an understanding of support, love, and affection from their parent or caregiver.
+Yes, children need to learn how to take care of themselves, how to solve problems, how to overcome setbacks, and how to navigate life’s challenges.
+But to do any of those things, they first need to develop an emotional connection and an understanding of support, love, and affection from their parent or caregiver.

-Children who are emotionally neglected may get their basic needs met, such as feeding or changing, but not be attended to when they need affection, love, and support.
-They may cry in these instances.
-They can't explain what's wrong because they don't have the skills even to understand it let along to explain it to someone else.
+Parents who are emotionally unavailable may provide their children with basic needs, such as feeding or changing, but not be attended to when they need affection, love, and support.
+They may have emotional outbursts, such as crying in these instances.
+They can't explain what's wrong because they don't have the self-awareness to understand it let along to explain it to someone else.
 They rely on you to take care of the problem and solve it for them.

 It's important to consider what your child needs and when.
 Providing them with support, love, and acceptance, even when they do something wrong, is important.
 A small child may struggle to understand that love and affection are not based on good behavior if you do not show them.
 If you make sure to provide the emotional support that your child needs, they may more easily come to understand that even when they misbehave their caregiver is still there for them and still loves them.
 This helps in developing a healthy relationship between each of you.